 The price of Bitcoin is measured in a currency like US Dollar (USD) or South African rand (ZAR) .
 Here’s a quick Bitcoin to rand price calculator and graph.

 Imagine we live in a world with only one type of apple and that these apples, for this demo, all of the exact same quality.
 In this world, we have a farmer, Sally, who takes her ripe apples to a marketplace to exchange them for money.

 Now, if there is only one farmer and there is a big demand for apples (for some reason, everyone wants them right now), she can keep charging a higher and higher price.
 She’ll say “Hey, I’m selling apples” and a buyer will come over and say “Hey, I’d like to buy an apple!” and they will start trading.

-Since we’re living in a place where lots of people want apples, there are now hundreds of apple farmers, all eager to make some money.
+Now we have thousands of people who want apples, and hundreds of apple farmers, all eager to make some money.
 These farmers will also come to the marketplace with their apples and set up shop next to Sally.
 They will soon see that by selling their apples a little cheaper, they can get more buyers to buy from them (up to a point, because they still have costs in getting their apples to the market).
 Through competition and the forces of supply and demand, the price of apples from all the different farmers should soon stabilise.

 This is how you get the price of apples.

 Getting the price of Bitcoin in South African rand, works exactly the same way.

 In the real world, we simply have many traders with Bitcoin, which they either mined or (more likely) purchased at some stage in the past.
 These traders go to a Bitcoin exchange and they say “Hey, I’d like to sell my Bitcoin” and buyers at the same exchange will say, “Hey, I’d like to buy some Bitcoin”.

 Since Bitcoin markets are open to tens or hundreds of thousands of buyers and sellers, this means that there is healthy competition and a fair market-derived exchange rate.